tgdwyer/tgdwyer.github.io/_chapters/haskell4.md

 title: "Foldable and Traversable"
 ---

-In this chapter we will meet some more typeclasses that abstract common coding patterns for dealing with data.
+In this chapter we will meet some more typeclassesv 5 that abstract common coding patterns for dealing with data.

 ## Learning Outcomes